OpenDreamKit/OpenDreamKit.github.io/meetings/2018-06-20-EuropeanXFEL/ProgressReports/ParisSud.md

 and its landscape, in order to maximize the effectiveness and impact of our resources.

-UPSud led the process, getting work package and site leaders involved, as well as our advisory board.
+UPSUD led the process, getting work package and site leaders involved, as well as our advisory board.
 Our proposals were accepted with very minor changes by the reviewers and implemented in a third amendment to the grant agreement: